sund0g/docker-tutorial/docker-and-kubernetes/workflow/README.md

 3. Create the app, (for details on the app, refer to the README.md in the "frontend" directory),

 		create-react-app frontend

+## Building the containerized application

+### For a Development environment
+Execute,

+	docker build -f dev.Dockerfile . -t sund0g/frontend

+### For a Production environment
+Execute,

+	docker build -f prod.Dockerfile . -t <username>/prod-frontend

 ## Starting the container

+### In a Development environment

 This almost goes without saying, *but...*

 When starting a container from the app image, with the command `docker run frontend` the log output will have something like,